de-jcup/eclipse-commons/README.md

 here as a simple library which can be used by plugins.

 ## Current version
-0.5.0
-- ReplaceTabBySpaceSupport
-- CaretInfosupport
-- Template support
+0.5.1 Bugfix on Template support
-- Handling utf-8 in tooltips
-- Eclipse util improvments

 ## Howto use
 See Testcase plugin - there are all features used.